dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 ### Configuring JSON options

-The actor runtime uses [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-overview) for serializing data to the state store, and for handling requests from the weakly-typed client.
+The actor runtime uses [System.Text.Json](https://docs.microsoft.com/dotnet/standard/serialization/system-text-json-overview) for:

+- Serializing data to the state store
+- Handling requests from the weakly-typed client

-By default the actor runtime uses settings based on [JsonSerializerDefaults.Web](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializerdefaults?view=net-5.0)
+By default, the actor runtime uses settings based on [JsonSerializerDefaults.Web](https://docs.microsoft.com/dotnet/api/system.text.json.jsonserializerdefaults?view=net-5.0).

 You can configure the `JsonSerializerOptions` as part of `ConfigureServices`: